Jason C. Buckel: Social issues

 Buckel opposes legalizing marijuana, calling the move a "Pandora's box".
 He has also said that decriminalizing and legalizing the drug would pose many difficult questions for law enforcement, including how to test for marijuana intoxication of drivers.
 Buckel did not rule out voting to allow the use of medical marijuana under tight controls.
 He voted against legislation creating 2022 Maryland Question 4, a ballot referendum to legalize recreational marijuana in Maryland.

 During the 2022 legislative session, Buckel opposed legislation that banned regulated lobbyists from contributing from their personal funds to a candidate with the intent of influencing action from the candidate, questioning the bill's constitutionality amid the Supreme Court's Citizens United v.
 FEC decision.

-During the 2025 legislative session, Buckel supported a bill to ban transgender students from competing on girls' sports team in schools.
+During the 2025 legislative session, Buckel supported a bill to ban transgender students from competing on girls' sports teams in schools.
 He also said that he supported curriculum that teaches young students to respect LGBTQ individuals, but expressed concern with lessons for young students that go beyond those concepts and said that he supported providing parents with an option to opt their children out of such lessons.
 In June 2025, Buckel supported the U.S. Supreme Court's ruling in Mahmoud v.
 Taylor, which overturned Montgomery County Public Schools's policy of not allowing opt-outs of instruction involving LGBTQ-inclusive storybooks, saying that it "strikes a balance between the rights of parents to act in accordance with religious beliefs while still allowing public schools to reflect their greater community".